xmonader/info_foundation/docs/blog/do-with-new-edge-cloud.md

 ## Use cases of how the ThreeFold Edge Cloud can be used.

 ## Any Docker Service
 TF-nodes run containers natively - therefore it can run any Docker service.
-But it does so in a more efficient way than the current Docker engine, the most used and known container technology platform.
+But it does so in a more efficient way than the current Docker engine - the most used and known container technology platform.

 ### IAAS